-- □ to establish core objectives for the community land categories; - to develop an action plan for implementing core objectives and management strategies (ie. desired outcomes); - □ to develop performance targets to assess and monitor strategies; - □ to assign directions and priorities (spanning the next 5-years); - □ to address future leases and licences; and - to develop a master plan for implementation of the strategic plan.
+- to establish core objectives for the community land categories; - to develop an action plan for implementing core objectives and management strategies (ie. desired outcomes); - to develop performance targets to assess and monitor strategies; - to assign directions and priorities (short term and long-term); - to address future leases and licences; and - to develop a master plan for implementation of the strategic plan.